 After the whole Siri-released-in-beta thing, Apple would have learned their lessons... right?
 Nope.
 Presenting iOS 6 Maps.
 Where to begin...
 The whole mess started when Apple chose to remove Google Maps as a native app in iOS 6, replacing it with their own 4 months ahead of schedule (even Google was surprised by how sudden it was launched.)
 The result?
 Something that would make Steve Jobs hang his already dead self in shame.
 Entire cities have been renamed, designated as hospitals, or covered by clouds in satellite view.
-The general consensus now is that the product is something that seems to have been thrown together without a second look.
-It gets even worse as the new iOS Maps have no public transit routes and route planning is sketchy at best, and God help you if you even think about trying maps anywhere other than US.
-The worst part in all of this is that iOS 6 Maps is going to be on the iPhone 5... whether you like it or not.
+The general consensus was that the product was something that seemed to have been thrown together without a second look.
+It got even worse as the new iOS Maps had no public transit routes and route planning was sketchy at best, and God help you if you even thought about trying maps anywhere other than US.
+It has since been improved tremendously, but it remains one of Apple's only visible failures in a long time.

 Google's response was of course to make a freely downloadable iOS Google Maps app as soon as possible (it took a few weeks).
 Some with iPhone 4 actually delayed updating to iOS 6 to give Google time to put up its app, and once it was up updated and replaced the Apple app with the Google one.
 While you cannot remove iOS 6 Maps, you can banish it to a lonely screen you never look at.

 Microsoft have a bad reputation for this; Vista is the most notorious and damaging example but it stretches back at least as far as Windows 95.
 The plug and play functionality was nicknamed "plug and pray" because detecting hardware was that much of a gamble.
 To their credit, it's usually sorted out after the first few months, but upgrading to the new OS before at least Service Pack 1 is a bit of a gamble.